 The battalion’s new tanks were sent west from Ft.
 Knox, Kentucky, where they had been requisitioned by an officer of the 192nd Tank Battalion, 2nd Lt.
 William Gentry, for the battalion.
 Gentry was given written orders from the War Department giving him authority to take tanks from any unit so the 194th had its full complement of tanks.
 In some cases, the tanks he took had just arrived at the fort on flatcars and were about to be unloaded when he and his detachment arrived and took the tanks from soldiers waiting to unload them.
 From Ft.
 Knox, the tanks were sent west by train and were waiting for the battalion at Ft.
 Mason.

-It was at this time men who were 29 years old or older and/or married were allowed to be transferred from the battalion.
 On September 4, 1941, the 194th, without B Company, was sent to Ft.
 Mason, north of San Francisco, by train and arrived at 7:30 A.M. on the 5th.
 From there, they were ferried, on the U.S.A.T.
 General Frank M. Coxe to Ft.
 MacDowell on Angel Island where they were inoculated.
 Those men with medical conditions were replaced with men who had never trained in tanks.
-It is believed that it was at this time that William joined the battalion and was assigned to A Company.
+It may have been at this time that William joined the battalion and was assigned to A Company.

 A typical workday was from 7:00 to 11:30 A.M. with an hour and a half lunch.
 The afternoon work time was from 1:30 to 2:30 P.M.
 At that time, it was considered too hot to work, but the battalion continued working and called it, “recreation in the motor pool.”
 Tank commanders studied books on their tanks and instructed their crews on the 30 and 50 caliber machine guns.
 The tankers learned to dismantle the guns and put them together.
 They did it so often that many men could take the guns apart and assemble them while wearing blindfolds.
 They never fired the guns because Gen. King could not get Gen. MacArthur to release ammunition for them.